ono-midori/ono-midori.github.io/techs/zguide.md

 }
 ```

-The broker and worker are unchanged because we’ve not modified the protocol at all.
+The broker and worker are unchanged because we've not modified the protocol at all.
 We see an immediate improvement in performance.
-Here’s the synchronous client chugging through 100K request-reply cycles:
+Here's the synchronous client chugging through 100K request-reply cycles:

 ```shell
 $ time mdclient